 Rachelle Dallaire, BSW/MSW/RSW

-×Rachelle is from the Montagnais peoples in lower Quebec.
+×Rachelle is Montagnais Innu, Ojibway, and French.
+Originally from lower Quebec.
 She brings more than 15 years of management and leadership experience to her work as Indigenous Perspectives Society’s Executive Director.
 Rachelle has extensive front line service experience that informs her leadership from her early work with at risk communities including women in the sex trade, corrections, and the homeless community.
 As an inter-generational trauma survivor, she brings a lot of passion to developing Indigenous Perspectives Society’s Reconciliation from an Indigenous Perspectives training offerings, which include Cultural Perspectives Training, developed to support the Truth and Reconciliation Commissions Calls to Action.

 Connie Martin, BSW/AA/MPA